Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

        - Select the **Add permissions** button at the bottom.
    - **GroupMember.Read.All** requires admin to consent.
 Select the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
 You need to be an Azure AD tenant admin to do this.

+> :warning: The next step requires you to go back to your msal-dotnet-api registration.

+1. Now you need to leave the registration for **msal-angular-spa** and *go back to your app registration* for **msal-dotnet-api**.
+   - From the app's Overview page, select the Manifest section.
+   - Find the entry for `KnownClientApplications`, and add the Application (client) ID of the `msal-angular-spa` application copied from the Azure portal. i.e. `KnownClientApplications: [ "your_client_id_for_TodoListSPA" ]`

 #### Configure the client app (msal-angular-spa) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.